 - Not bright enough for technical trails

 The small and sleek Petzl Bindi is an excellent backup headlamp to keep stashed in your hydration pack or running belt for those times you either forget your regular light or forgot to charge it.
 Tiny and compact, this headlamp weighs barely more than an ounce, and it’s so comfortable that you could easily forget you’re wearing it.
-Regardless of its size, it can still put out 200 lumens, and it’s telling that many racers at the 2025 Trail World Championships Long Trail were wearing it for the initial 45 minutes of darkness of the race.
+Despite its small size, it can still put out 200 lumens, and it’s telling that many racers at the 2025 Trail World Championships Long Trail were wearing it for the initial 45 minutes of darkness.

 It’s shaped to fit the forehead and is a cinch to adjust, literally.
 The light has three modes and can be tilted up or down to light the trail ahead.
-It’s rechargeable via a micro-USB port on the side, which indicates it’s fully charged with a green light.
+It’s rechargeable via a micro-USB port on the side, and a green light indicates when it’s fully charged.
 A lock switch keeps it from turning on accidentally in your pack.
 For a tiny little light, it has a lot going on.

 Of course, the primary downside of the Bindi is that its brightness tops out at 200 lumens, and most runners want more light for extended nighttime running, especially on technical terrain.
 But it’s hard to beat as a backup light or for someone looking to shave weight.
 It’s also great for digging through your car or hydration vest for spare gloves at the trailhead or keeping in your tent for nighttime bathroom breaks during fastpacking trips.